msologr-cpu/pontic-greek/README.md

 The operating principle for these above- and below-base diacritics is as follows:

-- first, a base letter is entered
+- first, one or more combining diacritical marks are entered

-- then, one or more combining diacritical marks are applied to it
+- then, a base letter is applied to it/them

 This approach ensures Unicode-compliant encoding and consistent behavior across platforms.